our authors

 The Honorable Judge BELVIN PERRY JR

-Chief Judge Belvin Perry Jr. is a retired Chief Judge of the Ninth Judicial Circuit in Orlando, Florida.
+Chief Judge Belvin Perry Jr. retired from the Ninth Judicial Circuit in Orlando, Florida.
 He grew up in the segregated south as an African American, enduring the brunt of atrocious racism.
 He persevered, however, and accomplished an illustrious career as a no-nonsense prosecutor and judge.
 Judge Perry’s memoir is the quintessential true crime book and life story of a man who achieved the American dream despite of forces stacked against him.
 During his career as Chief Justice in Florida.

 THE VELVET HAMMER (Post Hill Press, Sep.
 2024) - Co-authored with Amy Mitchell, Esq., The Velvet Hammer is a gripping, true crime memoir of retired Chief Judge Belvin Perry Jr., who sentenced some of Florida’s most evil and notorious murderers to death, fulfilling his oath to uphold justice.
 Perry provides a clear, accurate description of America’s criminal justice system and explains why the death penalty can, and should, work and how it was applied to certain capital murder cases he either prosecuted or presided over.
 Perry spares no details reconstructing the most brutal cases he has seen, and in doing so debunks Casey’s explanation for what happened to her daughter.